In the martial arts there is an essence – a feeling beyond training and knowledge and skill.

 A Lifetime of Art

-Hatsumi Sensei’s art reveals a lifetime of training but is created spontaneously for students as gifts.
+Hatsumi Sensei’s art reveals a lifetime of training.
 His paintings communicate philosophic and strategic advice that transcends culture, language and era.
 His art connects students directly with their teacher and an ancient martial tradition.

 Bruce Helander interviews Masaaki Hatsumi